meggoww/build-a-garden/docs/prerequisites.md

 - Go to the NVM for Windows [Releases page](https://github.com/coreybutler/nvm-windows/releases)
 - Install the latest version of `nvm-setup.exe`
 - Run the installer and follow the instructions
-- Open "Command Prompt" or "Terminal" in your machine and run the following command to install the latest version of Node.js:
+- Open "Git Bash" in your machine and run the following command to install the latest version of Node.js:

   ```bash
   nvm install latest